FAQ’S

 • Slightly bend your knees, turn the ski pole upside down, grip under the basket and hold your arm at a 90-degree angle.

-• Carbon poles – Advantage: break less quickly.
-Disadvantage: more expensive
+• Carbon poles – Advantage: less likely to break quickly.
+Disadvantage: More expensive

 • Aluminum poles – Advantage: Cheaper.
-Disadvantage: Break and bend more quickly
+Disadvantage: Break and bend more easily

 Questions about our camps and courses